kubernetes/community/contributors/guide/scalability-good-practices.md

 ## TL;DR:
 1. To write fast code with efficient memory management, you must understand how Golang manages memory.
 This would seem obvious, but we have spent a considerable amount of time removing various bad patterns.
+In particular:
-In particular: wherever it is correct, pass arguments by pointers avoid unnecessary copying of data (especially slices and maps) avoid unnecessary allocations (pre-size slices, reuse buffers, be aware of anonymous function definitions with variable captures, etc.)
+- Wherever it is correct, pass arguments by pointers
+- Avoid unnecessary copying of data (especially slices and maps)
+- Avoid unnecessary allocations (pre-size slices, reuse buffers, be aware of anonymous function definitions with variable captures, etc.)

 2. Wherever you want to write client.Sth().List(..), consider using Informer (client-go/tools/cache/shared_informer.go).
 If you are going to List() resources, be very sure you need to do so <sup>[1](#1)</sup>.